-At the beginning of their fellowship, all fellows will be required to take the seven-week UCSF Responsible Conduct of Research (RCR) course online, unless they demonstrate that they have taken a comparable course within the previous 24 months.
+During the fall quarter, all fellows will be required to take the seven-week UCSF Responsible Conduct of Research (RCR) course online, unless they demonstrate that they have taken a comparable course within the previous 24 months.

 All trainees involved in human subjects research are required to complete human subjects training (CITI).
 If you have an active human subjects training equivalent that may be substituted for CITI training, please send the information to the GloCal Support Center.
 The CITI training can be found at https://about.citiprogram.org/en/homepage .